 ACRLog has its origins in an essay published at the Inside Higher Ed by Scott McLemee.
 Titled “Silence in the Stacks,” McLemee expressed his curiosity about the lack of a quintessential blog on academic librarianship.
 Certainly there were (are?) blogs by academic librarians on topics of interest to the academic and research library community, but nowhere in the blogosphere could one find a home for the full spectrum of issues facing academic and research libraries and those who work in them.
 Nor did any existing blog reflect on the higher education enterprise and how the library fits into that bigger picture.

-That’s the void ACRLog will seek to fill.
+That’s the void ACRLog seeks to fill.
 It’s a grand vision, and giving life to and sustaining any blog of this magnitude is work for more than one person.
 ACRLog is no exception.
 It will deliver content from a team of bloggers whose members are no strangers to voicing their opinions, tackling controversial issues, and writing about the value academic librarians bring to their academic communities.
 In short, they are passionate about the profession.
 The team approach also ensures coverage of the issues from a diversified set of perspectives.
+The views and opinions expressed on ACRLog are those of the individual authors and do not represent official statements or positions of the Association of College and Research Libraries (ACRL) or the American Library Association (ALA).

 ACRLog advances the ACRL Strategic Plan 2020 which mandates “Increasing ACRL’s communication on major trends and issues in libraries.”
 And unlike many blogs, this one will give its readership a voice.
 ACRLog invites contributions from the membership.
 Guest commentaries, contributed conference reports, perspectives from ACRL chapters, and opinions about “the latest trends and issues can all be shared within this blogspace.”